yoo2001818/linsql/DESIGN.md

 At the last stage of query planning, it should be converted to 'physical' operators, so it may be pretty meaningless to rewrite AST for this.

+We can think of join as 'table with constraints', unlike `FROM a, b`, etc. yasqlp parser already represents table lookups like this, so we have no problem with that.

 ### Subquery
 Unlike joins, subquerys can pop out anywhere, literally.
 Like aggregation, it needs walking the AST and extracting the subquery.